pdl/jtl/spec/draft.md

 ### if

+ - select
  - test
  - produce

 The `test` attribute is evaluated.
 It must return boolean true or false.
 If true, `produce` is evaluated.
 If false, an empty node list is returned.

+### while

+ - select
+ - test
+ - produce

+Iterates through each node in the node list produced by `select`; on each iteration that node becomes the current node;
+the `test` attribute is evaluated.
+It must return boolean true or false.
+If true, `produce` is evaluated, and the results are prepended to the queue of nodes waiting to be processed.
+If false, the node is appended to the list of nodes to be returned.

+The following `while` instruction causes all integers to be rounded down to the next multiple of 10.

+  {
+    "JTL": "while",
+    "test": [
+      {
+        "JTL": "not",
+        "select": [
+          {
+            "JTL": "eq",
+            "select": [
+              {
+                "JTL": "modulo",
+                "compare": { "JTL": "literal", "value": 10 }
+              }
+            ],
+            "compare": [ { "JTL": "literal", "value": 0 } ]
+          }
+        ]
+      }
+    ],
+    "produce": [
+      {
+        "JTL": "subtract",
+        "compare": { "JTL": "literal", "value": 1 }
+      }
+    ]
+  }

+The following `while` instruction flattens nested arrays (no matter how deep!).

+  {
+    "JTL": "while",
+    "test": [
+      {
+        "JTL": "eq",
+        "select": [ { "JTL": "type" } ],
+        "compare": [ { "JTL": "literal", "value": 'array' } ]
+      }
+    ],
+    "produce": [ { "JTL": "children" } ]
+  }

 ### choose